Coldside Library

-Coldside Library is one of five Carnegie libraries commissioned in 1901 for the City of Dundee.
+Coldside Library is a community library operated by Leisure and Culture Dundee.
+Its opening hours run from Monday to Saturday weekly.
+It offers book borrowing services, free Wi-Fi and computers for internet access, as well as educational activities for families and adults in the Dundee area.
+The library was one of five Carnegie libraries commissioned in 1901 for the City of Dundee.
 The library was designed in 1906 by city architect James Thomson as one of the first two projects undertaken after his appointment to the post in 1904.
 Coldside library is one of the first free libraries in Dundee and has continued to operate as a public library to this day.
 Towards the end of the 1940s, Coldside Library also hosted the Dundee studio for BBC Radio Scotland.

 History

 The Coldside Library was first proposed by Dundee Town Council in 1901, who approached philanthropist Andrew Carnegie and asked him to provide funds for five new libraries (Arthurstone, Blackness, Blackscroft, Broughty Ferry and Coldside).
 Up until that point, Dundee was served by subscription libraries, with a two-tier borrowing system, where new books were reserved for those who could afford the cost of a yearly subscription, whereas working-class people had to wait a year before being able to access those collections free of charge.
 The new Carnegie libraries gave all library users free access to their collections regardless of their means.

 The Coldside Library was awarded £7,200 by Andrew Carnegie.
 That sum, however, was to cover the cost of the building only and the site upon which it was built was gifted separately by the former Lord Provost of Dundee Charles Barrie, to serve the Northern Dundee area.
 Charles Barrie was born in Coldside and the property he gifted was part of his family’s property in that area.